Nikhel1/Gal-DETR/README.md

 python -m torch.distributed.launch --nproc_per_node=1 --use_env main.py --eval --resume outputs_gal/checkpoint.pth
 ```
 ## License
 The License will be updated after publication.
-Note that original DETR is released under the Apache 2.0 license.
+Note that the DETR is released under the Apache 2.0 license.